goodlittlescript/goodlittlescript.github.io/doc/jq.md

 > Note: it is important to mind the shell's quoting rules.
 As a general rule it's best to always quote (with single-quote characters) the  jq  program, as  too  many  characters  with  special  meaning  to  jq  are  also shell meta-characters.

-Echo/pretty print (using HEREDOCS to pass in JSON).
+Echo/pretty print (using [HEREDOCS](doc/shell#HEREDOC) to pass in JSON).
+Notice the input can be any JSON blob and whitespace is not an issue.

 ```bash
 jq '.' <<DOC